Sriram-Ravula/Contrastive-Inversion/README.md

 - ```inpiainting_test.py```: Inpainting of images with missing pixels.
 - ```utils.py```: General library for functions used throughout our code.

-We also provide ```slice_imagenet100.py```, a code to be used one time to generate the ImageNet-100 subset we used, as defined by ```imagenet100.txt```.
+We also provide ```slice_imagenet100.py```, to be used one time to generate the ImageNet-100 subset we used, as defined by ```imagenet100.txt```.
 In order to run most of the code we provide, please first run this file with the proper source path to the full ImageNet dataset (can be downloaded separately at https://image-net.org/download) and desired destination path for the 100-class subset.
 Then, provide the path to your 100-class ImageNet subset in the yaml config files.
 For further details, refer to the comments in ```slice_imagenet100.py``` and the global variables set at the beginning of the script.
 The ```slice_imagenet100c.py``` file works in a similar fashion.

 In the ```config/``` folder, some sample configuration files for our experiments are included.